 Before you leave home to attend university in the United States, it is a good idea to double-check that all of your US travel docs are in order.
-You should also make sure you are up to date with any US travel restrictions in effect, as the COVID-19 pandemic often leads to new policies at the border as infection rates change.
+US borders have officially reopened for immigrants and international students, but make sure you follow all health and safety protocols, including being fully vaccinated against COVID-19, and carry proof of your vaccination status.
 Prepare for your trip to the US by reviewing our checklist of travel docs, general travel requirements, and special health restrictions related to the pandemic before leaving home.

 What Should International Students Pack in their Carry-On Bags?